yldbouk/dpwt/README.md

 Dimensional Printing Web Terminal

-Currently a web server to create and manage requests to print objects on specified 3D printers.
+Currently a web server to create and manage requests to print objects on specified 3D printers.\
+**NOTE:** The website is constantly changing, so things here might not be accurate.

 ## Initial Installation